Dipper Network Price Down 32% Over Last Week (DIP)

 Dipper Network Profile

 Dipper Network (CRYPTO:DIP) is a coin.
-Its genesis date was May 31st, 2018.
+Its launch date was May 31st, 2018.
 Dipper Network’s total supply is 1,000,000,000 coins and its circulating supply is 110,000,000 coins.
+The official website for Dipper Network is dippernetwork.com.
 Dipper Network’s official Twitter account is @etherisc and its Facebook page is accessible here.
-Dipper Network’s official website is dippernetwork.com.

 Buying and Selling Dipper Network

 It is usually not possible to buy alternative cryptocurrencies such as Dipper Network directly using US dollars.
-Investors seeking to trade Dipper Network should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Dipper Network using one of the aforementioned exchanges.
+Investors seeking to acquire Dipper Network should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Dipper Network using one of the exchanges listed above.

 Receive News & Updates for Dipper Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Dipper Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.